Chapter 4.8 Detention

 Detention

-ICJ Rule 7-105 (1) provides guidance regarding the secure detention while the juvenile is pending return:
+ICJ Rule 7-105 (1) provides guidance regarding the secure detention while the youth is pending return:

 Where circumstances require the holding/receiving court to detain any juvenile under the ICJ, the type of secure facility shall be determined by the laws regarding the age of majority in the holding/receiving state.
 This would include an out-of-state juvenile that is charged as an adult and is subject to extradition under the Uniform Criminal Extradition Act (UCEA), or the home/demanding state’s own extradition laws.

-Habeas corpus is generally unavailable to offenders being held pending return to the sending state under an interstate compact.
+Habeas corpus is generally unavailable to juveniles being held pending return to the sending state under an interstate compact.
 See supra Section 4.1.2.